Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Discussion and Conclusion

 To determine how likely a configuration randomly generated from a uniform distribution is shift-symmetric, hence insolvable, we efficiently enumerated and bounded the number of shift-symmetric configurations using mutually independent generators.
 We also introduced a lower, tight prime-size bound, and an upper bound, and showed that even-size lattices are locally most likely shift-symmetric.
-Overall, shift-symmetry is not as rare as one would think, especially for small or non-prime lattices, or when a configuration is generated using density-uniform distribution.
-Asymptotically, the probability for uniform distribution drops exponentially with the lattice size but a magnitude slower for a density-uniform distribution.
-For instance the probability for a $100^2$ square lattice is around $10^{-1505}$ using uniform and $2 \times 10^{-4}$ using density-uniform distribution.
+By specializing on Cartesian powers of cyclic groups (two-dimensional case), we obtained more effective counting and probability formulas and sharper bounds compared to the state-of-the-art work addressing the problem for general groups \cite{castillo2016,gao2016}.
+We also extended our machinery to a fixed number of active symbols and derived a probability formula for density-uniform distribution.